Shuttle/Shuttle.Esb.Samples/Shuttle.PublishSubscribe/README.md

 We need a store for our subscriptions.
 In this example we will be using **Sql Server**.
 Remember to make any required changges to the relevant connection strings.

 When you reference the `Shuttle.Esb.Sql.Subscription` package a `scripts` folder is included in the relevant package folder.
-Click on the Nuget referenced assembly in the `Dependencies` and navigate to the package folder (in the `Path` property)  to find the `scripts` folder.
+Click on the NuGet referenced assembly in the `Dependencies` and navigate to the package folder (in the `Path` property) to find the `scripts` folder.

 The `{version}` bit will be in a `semver` format.